BitEscrow/escrow-sdk/docs/api/account.md

 ## Request a Deposit Account

-Request a new deposit address from the escrow server.
+Request a new deposit account from the escrow server.

 **Request Format**